sophie-thomson/TasteSENsation/README.md

 ![Screenshot of Log In page](docs/readme-images/log-in-page.png)

 Once logged in the registered user will see a note in the nav bar to confirm that they are logged as a specified user.
-The 'Sign Up' and 'Log In' nav links are then hidden to the user, but a Log Out link becomes visible.
+The 'Sign Up' and 'Log In' nav links are then hidden to the user, but 'Suggest Recipe' and 'Log Out' links become visible.

 ![Screenshot of registered user nav bar](docs/readme-images/registered-user-nav-bar.png)